netscaler/citrix-k8s-ingress-controller-docs/docs/deploy/deploy-azure.md

     |cpx-ingress |LoadBalancer |10.0.37.255 | pending |80:32258/TCP,443:32084/TCP |2m|
     |kubernetes |ClusterIP | 10.0.0.1 |none |  443/TCP | 22h |

-1. Once the IP address is available, you can access your resources through the external IP address provided by the load-balancer.
+1. Once the  external IP for the load-balancer is available as follows, you can access your resources using the external IP for the load balancer.

         kubectl  get svc

     |NAME|TYPE|CLUSTER-IP|EXTERNAL-IP|PORT(S)|  AGE|
     |---|---|----|----|----|----|